Vijay2K/Mini_Soccer/README.md

 # Mini_Soccer
 - This is 2d "2 players" game.
-2 players play at the same time at the same device.
+2 players can play at the same time on a same device.
 - The player who score more goals will be the winner of this game.

 ## Gameplay Video